Davis Collaborative Teams DCT

 Our first two years of collaboration were during the 2016-2018 school year.
 Our groups were small but motivated, meeting in person for two hours each month.
 Collaboration began with truly understanding the Utah Core Curriculum in our individual science content areas.
 We then identified what student proficiency looks like (what should students know), how to measure student proficiency (how do we know what they know), and what to do about it (what do we do if they do if they don't get it).
 Each group was allowed to choose what this process looked like, set their own goals, and choose how to accomplish these goals within the Collaborative team framework.

-The 2018-2019 school year marks our third year in this undertaking.
+The 2020-2021 school year marks our fifth year in this undertaking.
 We hope to build on what we have created, and expand our groups.
 This year we will invite teachers from around the state, communicating through Facebook.
 Join us!
 Research shows that meaningful collaboration among teachers is the best way to improve student learning and test scores.